Amith1503/Fake_news_classifier/README.md

 Level 1: Classify headline and body text as related or unrelated 25% score weighting Level 2: Classify related pairs as agrees, disagrees, or discusses 75% score weighting

-This repository displays various methods experimented and the final model was a deep neural network approach which crossed the base line model and acheived an accuracy of 80.87%
+This repository displays various methods experimented and the final model was a deep neural network approach which crossed the base line model and acheived an accuracy of 80.87%.
+A detailed report of our approach and our findings can also be found.